piazzai/hacked-jekyll/README.md

 theme: hacked-jekyll
 ```

-The easiest way to set up a new website in this way is to clone the contents of the `demo` folder.
+The easiest way to set up a new website in this way is to clone the contents of the `docs` folder.
 This provides a working set of files to get you started.

 After you are done creating the basic files, run bundler: